-John M. Cybulski Claude Boivin Paule Doré Christian Dubé Jean-Louis Fontaine Louis Morin Réal Raymond Brian A. Robbins
+John M. Cybulski

+Claude Boivin (will not stand for re-election at the Annual Meeting)

+Paule Doré

+Jean-Louis Fontaine

+Louis Morin

+James J. Morris

+Réal Raymond

+Brian A. Robbins

-- (b) Gilles Labbé, as President and Chief Executive Officer (the "CEO") of the Corporation, is not "independent" within the meaning of section 1.4 of NI 52-110. - (c) A majority of the directors of the Corporation are "independent" within the meaning of section 1.4 of NI 52-110. - (d) The following table sets forth the name of each director or proposed director of the Corporation who is presently a director of another issuer that is a reporting issuer, the name of the other issuer, the market(s) on which the other issuers are listed or traded and the list of any board committees with the other issuer(s) on which the director is a member:
+- (b) Gilles Labbé, as President and Chief Executive Officer (the "CEO") of the Corporation, is not "independent" within the meaning of section 1.4 of NI 52-110. - (c) A majority of the directors of the Corporation are "independent" within the meaning of section 1.4 of NI 52-110.

+(d) The following table sets forth the name of each director or proposed director of the Corporation who is presently a director of another issuer that is a reporting issuer, the name of the other issuer, the market(s) on which the other issuers are listed or traded and the list of any board committees with the other issuer(s) on which the director is a member:
-Name of the Director Other Reporting Issuer Name Market listed Board Committee of the other issuer Claude Boivin CGI Group Inc. (1) TSX NYSE Member of the Audit and Risk Management Committee GLV Inc. TSX Member of the Corporate Governance and Human Resources Committee

-Name of the Director Other Reporting Issuer Name Market listed Board Committee of the other issuer John M. Cybulski Suwary S.A.
-WSE CGI Group Inc. (1) TSX NYSE Paule Doré Cogeco Inc. TSX Member of the Human Resources Committee and Chair of the Corporate Governance Committee Christian Dubé Reno de Medici S.p.A.
-Milan, Italy Chairman of the Board Jean-Louis Fontaine Bombardier Inc. TSX Vice-Chairman of the Board Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee Réal Raymond METRO INC. TSX Lead Director, Chair of Human Resources Committee and Member of the Executive Committee Brian A. Robbins Exco Technologies Limited TSX 1) Interlocking direct AirBoss of America Corp.
+Name of the Director Other Reporting Issuer 2 Name Market listed Board Committee of the other issuer Claude Boivin (will not stand for re- CGI Group Inc. (1) TSX NYSE Member of the Audit and Risk Management Committee election at the Annual Meeting) GLV Inc. TSX Member of the Corporate Governance and Human Resources Committee CGI Group Inc. (1) TSX NYSE Member of the Corporate Governance Committee Paule Doré Cogeco Inc. TSX Member of the Human Resources Committee and Chair of the Corporate Governance Committee Jean-Louis Fontaine Bombardier Inc. TSX Vice-Chairman of the Board Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee James J. Morris Esterline Technologies Corporation NYSE Member of the Audit Committee and Chair of the Strategy & Technology Committee Réal Raymond METRO INC. TSX Lead Director, Chair of Human Resources Committee and Member of the Executive Committee Sun Life Financial Inc. TSX NYSE Member of the Managing Resources Committee and of the Risk Review Committee Brian A. Robbins Exco Technologies Limited TSX AirBoss of America Corp.
 TSX Chair of the Audit Committee